raxoft/miguel/README.md

 The type support is geared towards the MySQL, especially the timestamp types.
 Generic types should work with any database, but your mileage may vary.

-It is currently not possible to describe renaming of columns.
+It is currently not possible to describe renaming of columns or tables.
 If you need that,
-simply rename the columns directly in the database or by using standard Sequel migration, and adjust the schema description accordingly.
+simply rename them directly in the database or by using standard Sequel migration, and adjust the schema description accordingly.

 ## Credits